Multi-modal Text Recognition Networks: Interactive Enhancements between Visual and Semantic Features: MATRN

 \subsection{Multi-modal Features Enhancement}

 Now, we hold visual features, $\tilde{\mathbf{V}}$, that learn visual clues for character estimations, and semantic features, $\mathbf{S^\text{Align}}$, that contain linguistic knowledge for a character sequence.
 Previous methods~\cite{Yu_2020_CVPR_SRN,ABINet} simply use a gated mechanism to seed character feature $\mathbf{E}^{\text{V}}$ and semantic feature $\mathbf{S}$.
 However, this simple fusion mechanism might not completely utilize these two features.
-Therefore, we propose the ways in which the visual and semantic features refer to each other effectively and consequently enhance the features.
+Therefore, we propose a way in which the visual and semantic features refer to each other effectively and consequently enhance the features.

-We utilize Transformer architecture for visual and semantic features enhancement because Transformer has a great power to identify feature dependency and captures better feature representation.
-We propose three variants of combining visual and semantic features: semantic, visual, and multi-modal feature enhancements (FE).
-These variants are categorized according to the direction of the feature combinations.

-Figure~\ref{fig:FE} shows our Transformers for semantic, visual, and multi-modal FE.
-The Transformers have multiple Transformer encoder blocks that consist of an attention layer and a feed-forward layer.
-At the attention layer, semantic FE encodes visual features into semantic features and visual FE vice versa.
-In multi-modal FE, both visual and semantic features are processed through self-attentions.
+Multi-modal transformer~\cite{tsai2019MULT_MT}, which consists of transformer layers processing multiple types of features at once, has been introduced in several domains such as visual question answering~\cite{hu2020iterative_M4C}, vision-language navigation~\cite{chen2021hamt_VLN}, autonomous driving~\cite{prakash2021multi}, video retrieval~\cite{gabeur2020multi_VR}, and many others.
+Inspired by them, we employ the multi-modal transformer for visual and semantic features enhancement for STR.
+The multi-modal transformers have multiple Transformer encoder blocks that consist of an attention layer and a feed-forward layer.
+At the attention layer, both visual and semantic features are processed through self-attentions.
 Since the queries determine their major modality, visual features are enhanced as multi-modal visual features, $\mathbf{V}^\text{M} \in \mathbb{R}^{\frac{HW}{16} \times D}$, and semantic features are updated into multi-modal semantic features, $\mathbf{S}^\text{M} \in \mathbb{R}^{T \times D}$.
-MATRN adapts the multi-modal FE to fully utilize both enhanced features.